calvinvuong/p2p_network/README.md

   * Initiates contact with a peer that it knows has the desired file and creates the socket.
   * Writes the file request to that socket.
   * Reads the file from the socket and writes the file to the `/obtained` folder.

-## Config Files
-### `config_peer.txt`
-* First line is the host of the peer. e.g. `eecslab-10.case.edu` This is so that a peer can get the IP address of the host it is running on.
-* Second line is the welcoming port for neighboring peer TCP connections.
-* Third line is the welcoming port for file transfer TCP connections.
-### `config_neighbors.txt`
-* Each line follows the format `neighbor_IP port_no`, where `neighbor_IP` is the IP address of one of this peer's neighbors, and `port_no` is the welcoming port number corresponding with that neighbor peer.
-* There is one line for each of the peer's neighbors.
-### `config_sharing.txt`
-* Each line is the file name of a file that exists in the p2p/shared directory.
-* This is the list of files that this peer can share with other peers in the p2p network.